qtnc/6pad2/doc/python-scripting-api.md

 ## Mapping, indexing and calling {#mappingindexing}
 You can use the indexing operator `[...]`or the direct attribute/member operator `.` to obtain a sub menu item of this menu, by its name or its index.

+menu[0]:
-- menu[0], return the first item of this menu
+:	Return the first item of this menu. menu[-1]:
-- menu[-1], return the last item of this menu
+:	Return the last item of this menu. menu['itemName']:
-- menu['itemName'], return the sub menu item having the name 'itemName'
+:	Return the sub menu item having the name 'itemName'. menu.itemName:
-- menu.itemName equivalent to menu['itemName']
+:	Equivalent to menu['itemName'].

-- None is returned if the item is not found
+IN any case, None is returned if the item is not found
-- *Warning: menu[1:3] doesn't work*
+- *Warning: slicing, e.g. menu[1:3] doesn't work*

-In case this menu object represents a single menu item, you can use the regular call operator like a function to trigger the action normally executed by the item.
+In case this menu object represents a single menu item, you can also use the regular call operator like a function to trigger the action normally executed by the item.
 I.e. `item()`.
 If the item represents a submenu, calling it like a function raises an error.

 ## Members